 Conservation Status: Least Concern

-Lynx are powerful predators and have been known to take down full-grown deer weighing over 300 lbs., even thought the top weight of a male Siberian lynx only reaches about 84 lbs.
+Lynx are powerful predators and have been known to take down full-grown deer weighing over 300 lbs., even though the top weight of a male Siberian lynx only reaches about 84 lbs.